Labour set to stage special conference on union changes

-Under the current affiliation system, members of supportive unions pay an automatic levy to Labour, unless they choose to opt out - a link which generates about £8m a year for the party.'New politics'
+Under the current affiliation system, members of supportive unions pay an automatic levy to Labour, unless they choose to opt out - a link which generates about £8m a year for the party.

 But Mr Miliband says such an arrangement is no longer acceptable in the 21st Century and union members must make a "deliberate" decision to join a political party and to be active participants.

 The move could cost Labour an estimated £5m in income but the party believes it will substantially increase its number of active members in the run-up to the next election.

 The Labour leader called for a special conference to be convened next year to allow party members to endorse what he has described as "historic" changes to the party's union links.

 The final decision will be made by the National Executive Committee, Labour's governing body, next month.

 "We are going to build a new way of doing politics," Mr Miliband said.
 "We want to open up our policy-making, clean up the lobbying industry and take the big money out of politics.

 "And we want to let people back in.
 So I want all Labour Party members, supporters, trade union members involved in this dialogue, leading up to the Special Conference this spring to agree change."